Thillalangadi: Plot

 Krishna is a happy-go-lucky youth who excels in every field but always does strange and dangerous things to obtain a certain "kick" – a thrill or excitement that he craves.
 One such activity is secretly double-crossing his childhood friend Das while helping him elope.
 At this point, he meets Nisha, who is shocked at his recklessness and writes him off as crazy.
 Krishna sets his sights on Nisha and woos her in a very unorthodox way; he begs her not to fall in love with him.
 After a host of comical situations involving Krishna's caring but easygoing parents, local thugs, and an ever-present comic relief Jackson, Nisha accepts Krishna's love.
 However, she sets a condition: Krishna must stay in a well-paying job (he had resigned from other jobs due to lack of "kick"), and only then will she agree to marry him.
 Krishna accepts but soon resigns again for the same reason and tries to hide it from Nisha.
 When Nisha finds out, she breaks up with him and leaves him for good.

 Some months later, Nisha's parents arrange for her to meet a prospective suitor in Malaysia.
 Though reluctant, she meets the suitor Krishna Kumar, a tough but honest policeman.
 She narrates the story of her affair with Krishna, and Krishna Kumar reveals that he is tracking a dangerous thief who has stolen large amounts of money from wealthy (mostly corrupt) politicians.
 At Malaysia, Nisha, her sister, and Jackson run into Krishna again but learn that he has lost his memory and cannot remember his past life.
 Nisha sees this as an opportunity to start their relationship again from scratch.
 However, it is revealed that Krishna is not really suffering from amnesia; he has faked his condition by convincing an amnesiac that he is a doctor, and tricked him into diagnosing his condition falsely.
-Nisha is upset but realizes that it was done due to his love for her, and she has hidden her own feelings from him.
+Nisha is upset but realises that it was done due to his love for her, and she has hidden her own feelings from him.
 They reconcile.

 Meanwhile, it is revealed that the thief whom Krishna Kumar has been tracking is Krishna.
 His motives are simple; he steals ill-gotten money from politicians to pay for operations of children suffering from cancer.
 After manipulating various people, such as an MLA, and stealing from them, he is finally caught in the act by Krishna Kumar.
 Krishna is still unfazed, celebrating his failure at a street party.
 He dares Krishna Kumar to catch him in his final crime: stealing money from the minister.
 After many harrowing stunts, Krishna pulls it off successfully.
 Krishna Kumar is demoted from his job for his failure and is shocked to learn that his replacement is Krishna, who promises to "guard" the minister's remaining money.
 Knowing what is in store for the politicians, Krishna Kumar leaves with a new respect for his foe.